aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

  and see if the service correctly gives you the color yellow back.

 **Why did this request succeed?**
-The red service is discoverable via IPv4 and the virtual gateway can send it traffic given the virtual node preference of `IPv6_PREFERRED` overrides the mesh preference making it this virtual node discoverable.
+The yellow service is discoverable via IPv4 and the virtual gateway can send it traffic given the virtual node preference of `IPv6_PREFERRED` overrides the mesh preference making it this virtual node discoverable.
 Once the Envoy recieves the request it will send the request to the application via an IPv6 address.
 This address is compatible with the application because it can recieve IPv6 traffic.

 ## Step 8: Experiment with Different Preferences
 Now that we have made changes to both the mesh and virtual node IP preferences it is time to experiment.
 Updating the mesh and virtual node preferences you can test and see how the preferences impact the traffic being sent to each service.